yu0bab/vxsacademy-course-s-/05 - animation.md

   ellipse(210, 185+y, 10, 10);
   ellipse(200, 200+y, 20, 10);

-  y = y - 1;
+  y = y - 1; // <--------- this is where we update the y value
 };
 ```
 Yay, now we're going to the moon!
-But hold on... why does it look like the rocket's getting smeared?
+But hold on... why does it look like the rocket's getting smeared
-That's because we forgot to reset the canvas every time we draw by using "background(255, 255, 255);".
+across the screen?
+That's because we forgot to reset the canvas every time we draw by using
+"background(255, 255, 255);".
 Add a background command right before the rocket and it should look fine.

 # Shorthand
 A pro tip, a short way for typing "y = y - 1;" is "y -= 1;".
 Same goes with addition, "y = y + 1;" is